Hauteclere/properties_in_drf/README.md

         "total_amount_pledged": 9001
     }
     ```
-This works fine, but it involves writing a fair bit of single-use code.
-One can imagine that down the track you might decide you want another view to display all the money that a given user has donated on the platform, and that would require another view...
+This works fine, but it actually isn't such a quick fix.
+It also involves writing a fair bit of single-use code.
+One can imagine that down the track you might decide you want another view to display all the money that a given user has donated on the platform.
+Your endopints are starting to get a bit bloated now...
 It might be nicer if we could find a solution that didn't require any extra views...

 ## A Slightly More Elegant Solution